 Goals for the summer

-Selected applicants will be contacted for interviews to take place in March.
+Selected applicants will be contacted for interviews to take place beginning in December.